firmero/tftp/README.md

 # TFTP server
 Simple implementation of tftp server.
-Main purpose of this project is demonstate
-some unix system calls.
+The main purpose of this project is demonstation of some unix system calls.

 ## Usage